YouKnow74/StadiumSpotter-FE/README.md

 - Admin should be able to log out.
 - Admin should be able to add, edit, and delete albums.
 - Admin should be able to see the album list.
-- Admin should be able to add or delete sport.
+- Admin should be able to add or delete album.
 - Admin should be able to see the communities list.